GothenburgBitFactory/taskwarrior/taskchampion/docs/src/sync-protocol.md

 The following invariant must always hold:

-> All versions accessible from the server, when linked by parent-child relationships, must form a single chain.
+> All versions are linked by parent-child relationships to form a single chain.
 > That is, each version must have no more than one parent and one child, and no more than one version may have zero parents or zero children.

 ## Data Formats